Terri-Lynn Williams-Davidson: Legal work

 Williams-Davidson represents the Haida nation at all levels of court, and has done so since 1995.
 Her involvement in litigating the Haida Nation's TFL39 Case is of particular note, as it is considered the leading case on the consultation and accommodation of Aboriginal rights related to resource development.
 She has also helped win innovative interim agreements with British Columbia and Canada as counsel for the Haida Nation's Aboriginal title case.
-In September of 2025, the BC Supreme Court pronounced an order recognizing the Haida Nation's Aboriginal title to the terrestrial areas of Haida Gwaii.
+In September 2025, the BC Supreme Court pronounced an order recognizing the Haida Nation's Aboriginal title to the terrestrial areas of Haida Gwaii.

 Williams-Davidson played a significant role as a member of the Haida Nation's legal team in their litigation against the approval of the Enbridge Pipeline project.

 Through 2014 and 2015, Williams-Davidson represented the Haida Nation in litigation against the Department of Fisheries and Oceans, challenging the decision to open a commercial herring fishery in Haida Gwaii waters.
 In a ruling that is seen as a significant milestone in the use of Indigenous rights in the battle for environmental conservation, the court agreed with Williams-Davidson's case and granted an injunction which has kept commercial fisheries out of Haida waters ever since.

 Williams-Davidson has published numerous works on aboriginal law and lectures all over the world.
 On top of founding EAGLE in 1996, Williams-Davidson has acted as an Advisory Council member of the Vancouver Foundation's Environment Program, as a Juror for the Ecotrust Canada Buffet Award for Indigenous Leadership and as a board member of Ecotrust Canada and the Earthlife Canada Foundation (Gowgaia Institute).

 In May 2012, Williams-Davidson appeared on the cover of The Advocate, a journal published by the Vancouver Bar Association.
 Appearing on the cover is seen as a great milestone in a British Columbia lawyer's life.
 Williams-Davidson is one of only three Indigenous lawyers to have appeared on the cover, with the other two being former Lieutenant Governor Steven Point and Member of Parliament Jodi Wilson-Raybould.

 In 2014, Williams-Davidson won the Peoples Choice Andrew Thompson award for her contributions in the fields of environmental and Aboriginal law.